Investment Bank Flowerpots

-Investment Bank Flowerpots are models of the corporate headquarter buildings operated by twenty of the world's largest investment banks, including GoldmanSachs, Deutsche Bank, CitiGroup and JPMorgan Chase.
-Each model serves as a flower pot for hallucinogenic plants.
-The work re-scales large-scale, prominent architectural structures into small-scale objects of everyday use, transforming an element of domineering power into the tranquil object of a flowerpot with which one can form a new, domestic and even symbiotic relationship.
+Investment Bank Flowerpots are models of the headquarters of some of the world's largest investment banks, including GoldmanSachs, Deutsche Bank, CitiGroup and JPMorgan Chase.
+Each model serves as a flowerpot for hallucinogenic plants.
+The work shrinks large-scale, prominent architectural structures into small-scale objects of everyday use, transforming symbols of domineering power into tranquil flowerpots with which one can form a new, domestic and even symbiotic relationship.

 Investment Bank Flowerpots exist in various scales and materials: smaller ceramic versions as well as larger versions cast in concrete, all in a white finish.
-The combination of bank and plant name comprises the title of each work, for example, Investment Bank Flowerpots/Deutsche Bank Marijuana.
+The combination of bank and plant name comprises the title of each work, for example, Investment Bank Flowerpots/Deutsche Bank Cannabis sativa.